Sourdough Pumpkin Cream Cheese Muffins (with oat crumble!)

 Eggs (room temperature)– provide structure and lift with moisture, works as a binder for ingredients.

-All-purpose flour- Gives the bread structure while keeping it soft and cakey.
+All-purpose flour- Gives the muffins structure while keeping it soft and cakey.
 You’ll also use flour in the oat crumble.

 Baking powder + Baking soda– Ensures the right rise and bakery-style domes for the muffins.